SlugBot/web/patch_notes.md

 ### Bug Fixes
   - Fixed permissions error when whitelisted channels/roles are deleted.
   - Fixed member search for various commands not working.
+  - Fixed Bug where set LB members were not decaying.
+  - Fixed Bug where `/elo` would not respond.

 *****************************